 Knowledge and skills working with children and youth, particularly that applicable to early childhood education.

-Adaptable and creative in addressing the changing landscape of church Committed to continual learning by staying current with new pathways for faith formation for children and families: attending seminars or training events, researching and reading, and networking with other educators to stay current with trends in religious education for children and youth.
+Adaptable and creative in addressing the changing landscape of church committed to continual learning by staying current with new pathways for faith formation for children and families: attending seminars or training events, researching and reading, and networking with other educators to stay current with trends in religious education for children and youth.